haysconun/blastospim-processing-pipeline-Jupyter/README.md

 ## Correction of segmentation and tracking

-See documentation of ImageJ plugin tool AnnotatorJ version 1.6 ( https://github.com/PrincetonUniversity/blastospim-processing-pipeline ).
+See documentation of ImageJ plugin tool AnnotatorJ version 1.6 ( see [here](https://github.com/PrincetonUniversity/blastospim-processing-pipeline) ).

 Tree visualization and correction tool -- Aaron's?